cpeditor/cpeditor/README.md

 However, it's not recommended to use Artifacts, they are more unstable than beta releases, and may be a work in progress.
 You should read the commit logs and even the source codes before using Artifacts.

 Artifacts are only available for Windows, MacOS and Ubuntu 18.04.
-In order to use it on Windows/MacOS, you should install from [Releases](https://github.com/coder3101/cp-editor/releases) first (any version is OK), then replace `CPEditor.exe/app` with the Artifact.
+In order to use it on Windows/MacOS, you should install from [Releases](https://github.com/coder3101/cp-editor/releases) first (almost any version is OK, unless something like DLL missing happens), then replace `CPEditor.exe/app` with the Artifact.

 ### Contribution